ishithakodali/AI-Assignment-3/README.md

 - Total planning runtime

 ## Quick Run (Problems 2 and 3)
-The code for problem 2 and 3 has been combined together and uploadedon
+The code for problem 2 and 3 has been combined together and uploaded on
 ```
 ugv_navigation.py
 ```